multiversx/mx-chain-go/integrationTests/chainSimulator/smoke/testdata/README.md

 The included binary was built with Wasmtime 48.0.0's `wat2wasm` compiler.
 Compiler-specific custom name sections can change the file hash without changing execution.
-Keep the source and binary together and rerun the Go promise tests after rebuilding.
+Keep the source and binary together and rerun the Go promise and payability tests after rebuilding.